 Alternative 1 or 3 could reduce the local population of this federally listed species through direct mortality and habitat loss.
-Implementation of Mitigation Measures WILD-1.6, WILD-1.7, WILD-1.8, and WILD-1.9 would reduce the level of impact from construction and operation to less than significant because surveys would be conducted to determine presence, elderberry shrubs to be protected would be fenced, compensation would be provided for permanent loss of habitat, and specifications for herbicide and pesticide use will be followed to ensure potential effects on valley elderberry longhorn beetle and its habitat would be avoided and minimized.
+Implementation of Mitigation Measures WILD-1.6, WILD-1.7, WILD-1.8, and WILD-1.9 would reduce the level of impact from construction and operation to less than significant because surveys would be conducted to determine presence, elderberry shrubs to be protected would be fenced, compensation would be provided for permanent loss of habitat, and a measure would be implemented to avoid and minimize potential effects of herbicide and pesticide use on valley elderberry longhorn beetle and its habitat.